 'Motoric energy and folk rhythms combine in the Polish composer’s exhilarating works, which pianist Peter Jablonski brings magically to life.'
 Erica Jeal, The Guardian ★★★★★

 'Jablonski plays effortlessly with a profound and grand sound.'

 Jukka Isopuro, Helsingin Sanomat

-Jablonski’s piano albums have received an enthusiastic response and his previous album release received Editor’s Choice from the Gramophone magazine.
+Jablonski’s piano albums have received an enthusiastic response and his previous album releases received Editor’s Choice from the Gramophone magazine in 2021 and 2022.

 This album was co-organised together with the Adam Mickiewicz Institute as part of the international cultural programme marking the centenary of Poland’s regained independence.
 Financed by the Ministry of Culture and National Heritage of the Republic of Poland as part of the multi-annual programme NIEPODLEGŁA 2017–2022.